Life insurance vs. 401(k) for retirement savings

 • High fees: Management fees are often much higher than you’d find in a 401(k).
 Average fees for a 401(k) are approximately 0.57%, [2] whereas expenses and fees for a permanent policy like indexed universal life insurance can be 3% and up.

-• Low rates of return: Recent research found that over an nine-year period, employee 401(k)s grew by an average of 15.6% per year.
-[3] Compare that to a fixed interest rate of 2-3% on a permanent policy.
+• Low rates of return: Recent research found that over a nine-year period, employee 401(k)s grew by an average of 15.6% per year.
+[3] Compare that to a fixed interest rate of 2%-3% on a permanent life policy.

 These differences add up over time.
 Applied to $50,000 in savings, the fees above would equal $285 per year in a 401(k) vs. $1,500 per year with life insurance.

-In the same vein, you could see investment growth of $7,950 a year at 15.6% interest compared to $1,500 per year at 3% interest, and you’d spend $855 more on life insurance each month to have whole life coverage.
+In the same vein, you could see investment growth of $7,950 a year at 15.6% interest with a 401(k) compared to $1,500 per year at 3% interest, and you’d spend $855 more on life insurance each month to have whole life coverage.

-The majority of people don’t need to use life insurance to supplement their retirement savings.
-Because permanent policies are five to 15 times more expensive than term policies, it’s much more cost effective to invest in a separate retirement account or post-tax investment account and buy affordable, easy-to-cancel term life insurance coverage.
+Most people don’t need to use life insurance to supplement their retirement savings.
+Because permanent policies are five to 15 times more expensive than term life policies, it’s much more cost-effective to invest in a separate retirement account or post-tax investment account and buy affordable, easy-to-cancel term life insurance coverage.

 Ready to shop for life insurance?